CakeRepository/AutoLogin/README.md

 Can be run two different ways brienfly described below.
 GUI and Console

-Download the .exe from release and try either method.
+Download the .exe from https://github.com/CakeRepository/AutoLogin/releases/download/V2.0/AutoLoginBuilder.exe and try either method.

 # GUI
 Only Requires password Pulls Domain and Current user